joelparkerhenderson/wordbooks/pages/crossing-the-chasm-by-geoffrey-moore/index.md

 # “Crossing the Chasm” by Geoffrey Moore

 "Crossing the Chasm" is a book written by Geoffrey Moore.
 Moore argues that there is a significant gap, or "chasm", between early adopters of a technology product and the majority of consumers who are more conservative in their purchasing decisions.
 This chasm represents a major obstacle for technology companies, as it can be difficult to convince mainstream consumers to adopt new technologies.

-The book outlines a framework for technology companies to successfully cross this chasm and achieve mainstream adoption of their products.
-The framework is based on understanding the needs and preferences of different customer segments and tailoring marketing strategies accordingly.

 Moore identifies five main customer segments: